BlueQuartzSoftware/simplnx/wrapping/python/docs/source/DataObjects.rst

    .. py:method:: (list_of_string)
                   (delimited_string)

-      Constructs a DataPath object from either a List of strings or a '/' delimited string
+      Constructs a DataPath object from either a List of strings or a '/' delimited string.

       :param List[str] list_of_string: A list of strings
-      :param str delimited_string: A "/" delimited string
+      :param str delimited_string: A "/" delimited string  (First introduced: v1.2.5)

    .. code:: python